Shayype White Paper

 problems

-two factor authentication (or 2FA) was invented in 1977.
-The term derives from
+two factor authentication (2FA) was invented in 1977.
+The term derives from the

-the requirement that the user employ two of three “factors”, namely something
+requirement that the user employ two of three “factors”, namely something you know

-you know – e.g. a password; something you have – e.g. a key fob
+– e.g. a password; something you have – e.g. a key fob, RFID key or

-or RFID key; or something you are – e.g. a fingerprint, face recognition
+physical device with a passkey; or something you are – e.g. a

 This idea worked well for a while.
 The “key